Machine Learning Generated Artwork Auctions Off for $ 432,500

 To make these models work, GANs must be fed a large amount of data and use such image datasets to produce new results after a strenuous training period.
 However, just because they are capable of producing original outputs, GANs are not autonomous.
 Such end products are the result of a long process of carefully selecting input data, tweaking mathematical parameters, and then sifting through the results to find the best results of whatever it is that you are looking for.

 The final iteration of the algorithm — the best it was ever going to get for Obvious’ purposes — spit out hundreds of images, Caselles-Dupré said, which had to be whittled down to just 11.
 “We carefully selected the images that we found the most interesting in this batch,” he said.

-After several iterations of using GANs, Obvious selected 11 art pieces which they carefully selected as they wanted novel results .
+After several iterations of using GANs, Obvious selected 11 art pieces which they have carefully chosen as they wanted novel results .
 However, which is the creative party in this process: the algorithm that needs to be iterated and cajoled for months to turn out something half-interesting, or the artists searching for an aesthetic result and making all of the decisions to get there?
 While the output has been a collaboration between computer algorithms and the artists involved, the balance of creativity falls on the side of humans.

 “Will artificial intelligence be the artist of tomorrow?”